digikin/swarm-tick-stack-demo/README.md

 ## Chronograf
-Since there was a node constraint "manager" in place you can reach your chronograf UI at http:localhost:8888
+Since there was a node constraint "manager" in place you can reach your chronograf UI at http:localhost:8888 Docker will help us out with DNS so change the Connection to `http://influxdb:8086`

 ![Chronograph UI](./assets/images/Screenshot-chronograf.png)